TimKam/ss7-firewall-rule-mining/README.md

 * In the folder [simulator](./simulator), you find [grid world-based](./simulator/gridworld) and [graph-based](./simulator/network) simulator tools.

-* In the folder [anomaly-detector](./anomaly-detector), you find a Bayesian filter-approach for identifying malicious agents (attackers) in the grid world, and for identifying corrupted nodes in the graph.

-* In the folder [python-simulation](./python-simulation), you find some tools and utilities to play around with SS7 messages.
+* In the root folder, you find two Jupyter notebooks that run the anomaly detection scripts.

 **Authors**: